Ansible Tower Provider Changes

 Some new instances and methods have been added to the new *AutomationManagement/AnsibleTower* namespace, and the commonality between the Tower and embedded Ansible providers has enabled some code re-use.

 The service model objects have also changed name.
-Any object that previously contained the string ManageIQ_Providers_AnsibleTower_ConfigurationManager_*
+Any object that previously contained the string `ManageIQ_Providers_AnsibleTower_ConfigurationManager_*` has now been renamed as `ManageIQ_Providers_AnsibleTower_AutomationManager_*`.

 As an example any user-written Automate methods that used the following object names in CloudForms 4.2: